-Students may apply to the EPP by submitting application materials to the Registrar's Office by the third Monday in October or the third Monday in February.
+Students may apply to the EPP by submitting application materials to the Placement Coordinator by the third Monday in October or the third Monday in February.
 Students are required to consult with EPP faculty prior to submission of their materials.
 Prior to application to the program, applicants must submit passing scores on all required licensure assessments.